 The Bottom Line

-Your mid-level backend developer resume should show what you've accomplished, not just what you've done.
-Focus on impact, use numbers, and keep it clean and ATS-friendly.
+Write your mid-level backend developer resume as if you are pitching yourself for a specific role.
+That level of focus is what gets callbacks.
 When you're ready, use our free resume builder to create a polished, professional resume in minutes.

 Average Salary: $100,000 - $145,000 | Job Outlook: Growing 22% through 2030